nocejo/trev/README.md

 Taskwarrior 2.2.0+ must be installed.

-Some needed modules ship with perl (as of 5.06): Term::ANSIColor and Term::ReadLine .
+Some needed modules ship with perl (as of 5.06):

+- Term::ANSIColor
+- Term::ReadLine

 But some do not:

-- Term::ReadLine::Gnu

-    Perl extension for the GNU Readline/History Library.
+- Term::ReadLine::Gnu (Perl extension for the GNU Readline/History Library)

 You will need to install it from your distribution (this is libterm-readline-gnu-perl.deb package in debian-like) or get it from CPAN.

 # CONFIGURATION

+No configuration is necessary if you can go with the hard wired defaults (see FILES for parameter details).
+Otherwise the script source code can be edited or a configuration file can be created.

+## Source code

-Defaults (mark and marking actions, prompt text, label and separator styles) can be modified directly in the Configuration section of the script source code.
-Perl is an interpreted scripting language, so no compilation or building is needed.
+Hard wired defaults (mark tag and marking actions, filter, upper and lower labels, localization, info view, time counter, prompt text, label and separator styles) can be modified directly in the Configuration section of the script source code.
+As perl is an interpreted scripting language, no compilation or build is needed.
+Currently you can choose between two localizations: eng-USA and esp-ESP.

-Currently you can choose between two localizations: en-US and es-ES.
-This is done in the L10N section of the source code, uncommenting the localized STRINGs in your preferred localization and commenting out the other set.
+## Configuration file

+Default `trev` behavior can be configured, as well as pre-configured _review modes_ can be defined, in an optional configuration file named `.trevrc`.
+See FILES for `.trevrc` syntax and semantics.

 # EXAMPLES

 - trev.pl